EXCLUSIVE-Trump admin slams China's Huawei, halting shipments from Intel, others -sources | Business

 The semiconductor association's email said the actions spanned a "broad range" of products in the semiconductor industry and asked companies whether they had received notices.
 The email noted that companies had been waiting "many months" for licensing decisions, and with less than a week left in the administration, dealing with the denials was a challenge.

-A spokesman for the semiconductor group did not respond to a request for comment.
+A spokesman for the semiconductor group declined to comment.
 Companies that received the "intent to deny" notices have 20 days to respond, and the Commerce Department has 45 days to advise them of any change in a decision or it becomes final.
 Companies would then have another 45 days to appeal.

 The United States put Huawei on a Commerce Department "entity list" in May 2019, restricting suppliers from selling U.S. goods and technology to it.
 But some sales were allowed and others denied while the United States intensified its crackdown on the company, in part by expanding U.S. authority to require licenses for sales of semiconductors made abroad with American technology.